By Bill Kier

 Under Grader's tutelage my job evolved into getting Fisher safely to his meetings up and down the state, briefing him about Calif., natural resources as we drove or flew, and trying to keep him out of trouble when he'd had too much to drink.

-Bill Grader thought what the campaign needed was a North Coast economic futures conference, which he organized in fall, 1965 at the Flamingo in Santa Rosa, the closest thing to a conference hotel (well, one where you could get any media coverage anyway) anywhere
+Bill Grader thought what the campaign needed was a North Coast economic futures conference, which he organized in fall, 1965 at the Flamingo in Santa Rosa, the closest thing to a conference hotel (well, one where you could get any media coverage anyway) anywhere near the North Coast in those days.
+Los Angeles' Watts neighborhood riots broke out that summer and Governor Brown appointed former CIA director John McCone to head an investigation into their causes and possible cure.

 The only person on earth more imperious than McCone was Fisher -- who'd been double-booked to keynote the Santa Rosa conference and testify before McCone in Los Angeles.